 Africa is Technologically Backward

 The idea that technical innovation is lacking in Africa is laughable to anyone who has spent time there.
 Cell phones are used throughout the continent, and even the residents of informal settlements and shanty towns often have phones with cameras and internet connectivity.
 In some countries, cell phones have several innovative uses.
-Kenya, for example, has established a highly effective mobile banking system, opening up rural areas to credit in ways that has revolutionized small businesses.
-Maasai tribesmen dressed in traditional red shukas text one another current cattle prices, and health care workers use phones to share valuable immunization data.
+Kenya, for example, has established a highly effective mobile banking system, opening up rural areas to credit in ways that have revolutionized small businesses.
+Maasai tribesmen dressed in traditional red shukas text one another current cattle prices, and healthcare workers use phones to share valuable immunization data.
 While education and resources are often lacking, innovation is in plentiful supply.
 Mobile money transfer, e-healthcare and online education solutions are just some of the high-tech ideas to come out of Africa in the last decade.

 07 of 10

 Often, Westerners make the mistake of thinking that the continent's history began with the arrival of colonial explorers to sub-Saharan Africa in the 15th Century.
-However, Egypt's ancient pyramids, the rock-hewn churches of Ethiopia and Namibia's millenia-old rock art are all examples of a rich and eclectic culture that reaches back thousands of years.
+However, Egypt's ancient pyramids, the rock-hewn churches of Ethiopia and Namibia's millennia-old rock art are all examples of a rich and eclectic culture that reaches back thousands of years.
 The ruins of an ancient city now known as Great Zimbabwe provide evidence of the Kingdom of Zimbabwe, which ruled during the Late Iron Age.
 In the 12th Century, while Oxford and Cambridge universities were in their infancy, Timbuktu in Mali already had three thriving universities and more than 180 Quranic schools.
 All over southern Africa, cave paintings created by San ancestors date back thousands of years.
-Scientists believe that modern humans originated from a single group of African ancestors - and so it could be said that Africa has the greatest history of all.
+Scientists believe that modern humans originated from a single group of African ancestors and so it could be said that Africa has the greatest history of all.

 08 of 10

-Although there are countries in Africa that are usually hot all year round (especially in tropical West Africa) this statement is a huge generalisation.
+Although there are countries in Africa that are usually hot all year round (especially in tropical West Africa) this statement is a huge generalization.
 Africa is not made up exclusively of deserts and savannahs.
 It also has areas of rainforest, temperate woodland, cool coastal peninsulas and high-altitude mountains.
 Even in the depths of the Sahara Desert, winter temperatures often plunge below freezing at night.
 In South Africa, winters are cold with frequent frost (especially inland and towards the Cape), while snow has been recorded in several African countries - including South Africa, Lesotho, Morocco, Algeria and Tunisia.
 Morocco's High Atlas Mountains see enough snow to support a ski resort at Oukaïmden, near Marrakesh.Continue to 9 of 10 below.

 09 of 10

 It's true that rhinos graze just a few miles from the center of Nairobi, East Africa's biggest city.
-There are golf courses in South Africa that house crocodiles in their water hazards, and hyenas still wander the nighttime streets of Malawi's capital city, Lilongwe.
+There are golf courses in South Africa that house crocodiles in their water hazards and hyenas still wander the nighttime streets of Malawi's capital city, Lilongwe.
 For the most part, however, Africa's wildlife is confined to national parks and reserves (including Nairobi's rhinos).
 You are likely to see the odd ostrich or baboon by the side of the road in southern Africa, but elephant, giraffe, lion and buffalo no longer roam freely (except for in certain areas of Namibia's Damaraland).
 Competition for resources with a rapidly growing population means that wildlife can no longer survive outside the continent's protected areas.
 That's not to say that going on safari feels like visiting your local zoo.
 National parks and protected areas are often larger than many European countries.

 10 of 10